DanSimon/splinter/readme.md

 * Add the ability for actors to create children actors
 * "become" semantics
 * Actor supervision, probably have `receive` return a Result since Rust doesn't have exceptions
-* Better lifecycle management, Start/stop hooks
+* Better lifecycle management, deathwatches